LeonardoFacchin/Forbidden-Lands-System-FVTT/README.md

 - tracking of combatants HP.
 In order for the tracking to work make sure to set the combat tracker Tracked Resource to `attributes.Strength.damage`.
 - tracking of fast and slow actions expenditure.
 Click on the "F" and "S" icons to toggle their status between "available" and "spent".
 All the combatants' actions are automatically reset to "available" when a new round is started.
 - The "Lightning Fast" talent is automatically detected and accounted for by the initiative algorithm
-- Support for an arbitrary number of initiative cards to draw in addition to the default 1 + Lightning Fast talent.
+- Support for an arbitrary number of initiative cards to draw in addition to the default 1 + Lightning Fast talent rank.
 The GM can just insert the quantity into the corresponding input box (useful to account for surprise or the Path of the Knight Rider talent).
 - An actor that is allowed to act twice in a turn can be flagged by clicking the "Forward" icon **before** rolling for initiative.
 The combatant will automatically be duplicated and cards drawn for his second action.
 - If the fight includes 10 or less combatants, each one will receive his own initiative card, otherwise combatants will be grouped according to the Forbidden Lands rules and each group will act on the same initiative card.